RESEARCH STARTER

 With regard to fossil fuel consumption, the conservation ethic held by many conservatives leads them to oppose greenhouse gas control regimes on the grounds that such controls would result in the underutilization of affordable fossil fuels to the detriment of society.
 As explained above, this theme of maximizing sustainable utilization of natural resources differs significantly from modern environmentalism, which seeks to end the use of fossil fuels in favor of alternatives such as wind power or solar power and generally to minimize human consumption of natural resources.
 In general, fiscal conservatism leads conservatives to oppose measures that they believe carry costs that will exceed their benefits, and that might compromise the economic prosperity and competitiveness of the United States.

 Conservatives' views on climate change have also been influenced by prominent politicians and media figures who challenge the scientific consensus on global warming and other climate change issues.
 For example, the popular conservative Fox News media network gave voice to climate change skeptics and conspiracy theorists, including those whose beliefs directly contradicted accepted scientific evidence.
 By legitimizing such fringe points of view, conservatives were able to justify opposition to action on climate change even as evidence mounted that the phenomenon posed a serious threat to the global environment.
-Through the late twentieth and early twenty-first centuries, American conservatives including Republican elected officials tended to oppose environmentalist legislation and instead favor policies meant to benefit businesses, such as deregulation and weaker environmental standards.
-Significant lobbying and other support for conservatives from groups with vested interests at odds with climate action, such as oil companies, helped solidify the link between conservatism and antienvironmentalism.
+Through the late twentieth and early twenty-first centuries, American conservatives, including Republican elected officials, tended to oppose environmentalist legislation and instead favor policies meant to benefit businesses, such as deregulation and weaker environmental standards.
+Significant lobbying and other support for conservatives from groups with vested interests at odds with climate action, such as oil companies, helped solidify the link between conservatism and anti-environmentalism.

 President Trump was hostile to climate change legislation and other environmentalist policies from the beginning of his administration.
 As president-elect his transition committee announced planned to cut funding to NASA's climate change research and put that money into space exploration, and his proposed budget in spring 2017 would have defunded four NASA earth science missions geared at least in part toward studying climate change, in addition to cutting nearly one-third of the budget of the Environmental Protection Agency (EPA).
 Trump also announced in June 2017 that the United States would be pulling out of the Paris Agreement, an agreement of 195 countries to take action to mitigate global temperature change.
 In response, ten governors and more than two hundred mayors across the United States denounced the decision and vowed to uphold the agreement in their own jurisdictions.
 Trump also sought to overturn Obama-era regulations limiting greenhouse gas emissions from vehicles and power plants.

 The Trump administration's stance on climate change steered the Republican Party farther away from traditional conservationism and toward a more extreme reactionary stance.
 For example, efforts to shrink and allow resource exploitation on federally protected lands were widely criticized by conservationists and environmentalists alike for prioritizing short-term economic gain over broader benefits to the American people.
 Attempts to boost the coal industry were criticized as interference in the free market, violating a key tenet of conservatism.
 Meanwhile, the Trump administration sought to downplay research on climate change, even when it published the research itself.
-In November 2018 the government released a Congressionally mandated National Climate Assessment that strongly warned of considerable future negative consequences due to climate change, including economic disruption; Trump and his spokespeople suggested the findings were irrelevant.
+In November 2018, the government released a congressionally mandated National Climate Assessment that strongly warned of considerable future negative consequences of climate change, including economic disruption; Trump and his spokespeople suggested the findings were irrelevant.

 Although highly influential, Trump was not the only conservative to resist and even actively oppose action on climate change.
-In April 2019 a cross-partisan study of environmentalism among conservatives published by the think tank New America found deep-rooted resistance to climate policy among Republicans.
+In April 2019, a cross-partisan study of environmentalism among conservatives published by the think tank New America found deep-rooted resistance to climate policy among Republicans.
 The report suggested that progressive efforts to make climate change a central political issue tended to only drive backlash among conservatives, but did note a small subset of Republican politicians attentive to the threats posed by climate change and the economic potential of clean energy.

 Key Concepts